digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/reference/patterns.rst

 Factory concept
 ---------------

-Factories are helper contracts that are used to create instruments, holdings and other important contracts like lifecycle rules and effects.
+Factories are helper contracts that are used to create instruments, holdings and some other important contracts.
 The reason why using factories is a recommended pattern when using Daml Finance has to do with application decoupling / upgradeability of your application.

 For example, suppose that you are writing Daml code to issue equity instruments.
 Your workflow would reference the